blischalk/blischalk-jekyll/_posts/2021-04-24-ci-pipeline-threat-model.md

 #### Threat

->> An popular opensource dependency used by application gets compromised by an attacker.
+>> An popular opensource dependency used by the application gets compromised by an attacker.
 >> The attacker implants bitcoin mining software into the dependency so that
 >> consuming applications will mine bitcoin for the attacker